JoshCheek/surrogate/Readme.md

 error messages.
 Surrogate addresses this by endowing your objects with common things that most mocks need.
 Currently it is only integrated with RSpec.

+This codebase should be considered highly volatile until 1.0 release.
+The outer interface should be fairly stable, with each 0.a.b version having backwards compatibility for any changes to b (ie only refactorings and new features), and possible interface changes (though probably minimal) for changes to a.
+Depending on the internals of the code (anything not shown in the readme) is discouraged at this time.
+If you do want to do this (e.g. to make an interface for test/unit) let me know, and I'll inform you / fork your gem and help update it, for any breaking changes that I introduce.

 Features
 ========